felixlu/awesome-stars/topics.md

 - [mdbootstrap/TW-Elements](https://github.com/mdbootstrap/TW-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind MIT licensed (free) components, sections and templates 😎
 - [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 - [nextify-limited/saasfly](https://github.com/nextify-limited/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
-- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
-Works with your favorite frameworks.
-Open Source.
-Open Code.
-- [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database diagram editor and SQL generator.
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Composable, accessible components with thoughtful defaults.
+Build your own component library with code you can customize, extend, and make your own.
 - [EasyFrontendHQ/html-tailwindcss-components](https://github.com/EasyFrontendHQ/html-tailwindcss-components) - Free TailwindCSS HTML UI Components - built to create landing pages and websites.
 Easyfrontend UI components are free and open-source. show your support and love, don't forget to give us a star 🌟
 - [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered search engine with a generative UI
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/